StarRocks/starrocks/docs/en/table_design/table_types/duplicate_key_table.md

 When you create a Duplicate Key table, you can define a sort key for that table.
 If the filter conditions contain the sort key columns, StarRocks can quickly filter data from the table to accelerate queries.

 The Duplicate Key table is suitable for scenarios, such as analyzing logs data.
-It is suitable for scenarios, such as analyzing logs data.
+It supports appending new data, but does not support modifying historical data.

 ## Scenarios